morten-krogh/trlmdb/README.md

 #### The replicator

 A replicator is associated with a database and has a node name.
 At start up, the replicator reads the configuration file.
 Part of the configuration file is a specification of the remote nodes that this replicator can communicate with.
-The replicator opens the database and checks whwether all nodes from the configuration file are present in db_nodes.
+The replicator opens the database and checks whether all nodes from the configuration file are present in db_nodes.
 Those nodes that are absent are inserted into db_node, and for every time in db_time_to_key, the concatenated key node-time is inserted into db_node_time with value "ff".

 ##### Tcp connections

-The replicators communicate throught tcp connections.
+The replicators communicate through tcp connections.
 A replicator can act as a server, a client, or both.
 The replicators communicate with messages encoded in a simple custom format.

 ```
-message = total-lengt field-1-length field-1 field-2-length field-2 ...
+message = total-length field-1-length field-1 field-2-length field-2 ...
 ```

 The first field denotes the message type.
 There are two message types right now, "node" and "time".
 At connection establishment, "node" messages are sent and received.
-The "node" messages are used for both nodesa to establish the identity of the remote node on that connection.
+The "node" messages are used for both nodes to establish the identity of the remote node on that connection.
 If the remote node is not mentioned in the configuration file, the tcp connection is closed and an error message is printed to stderr.

 After identity establishment, all messages are of type "time".